nightrunner91/nightvue/README.md

 ## Z-index

-Z-index property has a huge role in how web interface works.
-To position elements in Z-axis NightVue provides list of utility classnames.
-Taking into account that each project is unique and NightVue don't has any pre-build components we decided to make an unversal list of z-indexes from -1 to 12.
-It's quite possible that this solution won't work for you, in that case use any other you like more.
+The Z-index property plays a crucial role in determining the behavior of web interfaces.
+NightVue offers a list of utility class names to position elements in the Z-axis.
+Since each project is unique and NightVue doesn't have pre-built components, we created a universal list of Z-indexes ranging from -1 to 12.
+However, this solution may not be suitable for everyone, so feel free to use any alternative you prefer.

 Utility classnames uses format `.z-plus-${value}` for positive values and `.z-minus-${value}` for negatives.
 You can also determine start and end values in [_zindex.scss](src/styles/@core/helpers/_zindex.scss) file: